×

 3. Reference the ConfigMap object in the cluster Proxy object.

-1. Run the following oc patch command to update the cluster Proxy object to reference the ConfigMap object you just created.
+1. Update the cluster Proxy object to reference the ConfigMap object you just created by running the following command:

 $ oc patch proxy/cluster --type=merge --patch='{"spec":{"trustedCA":{"name":"custom-ca-bundle"}}}'